hjiang895/Problem-Set-1/README.md

 8. Click ``Commit to master``.

 9. Click the ``Push`` on the right in the bottom menubar, between ``master`` and ``files``.
+This is the part people always forget, so don't forget!

-10. Go to GitHub and find your respository for this problem set.
+10. Go to GitHub and confirm that your respository has been updated.
 You should see the changes reflected in your problem set repository and see ``last updated 1 minute ago`` (or thereabouts).
 This is what we will grade.
 Congratulations!